acidtmn/nodebb3/README.md

 Since NodeBB is started via the `app.js`, restarting from admin panel is disabled.
 If you want to, just restart the container.

-## Update notifications

-If you want to stay informed about fresh releases, I post about them on my Twitter @nilsramsperger.

 ## Troubleshooting